Seek expert help: how investors are responding to rising inflation

 But it’s not just expert advice that investors are after: it’s also expertise in investment management.
 “Actively managed” funds – where investments are selected and portfolios continually monitored by managers – have become more attractive to all investors compared to the six months prior to the study.
 Once again, this is especially the case among the more knowledgeable investor group.

 The survey found 63% of those with “expert” knowledge were more attracted to actively managed funds than six months before, a significantly higher proportion than those with less knowledge (see chart, below).
-This suggests that many investors, particularly those with experience, recognize the value an active manager can add – particularly during periods of uncertainty and market volatility.
+This suggests that many investors, particularly those with experience, recognise the value an active manager can add – particularly during periods of uncertainty and market volatility.

-Greater appeal: savers are more drawn to actively managed funds
+Greater appeal: savers are more drawn to actively-managed funds

 The people who found actively managed funds more attractive than six months ago, by investment knowledge level